Pho: Noodles

+The freshly made rice noodles which are usually used are called bánh phở tươi, sợi phở tươi or for short, phở tươi in Vietnamese, while the dried rice noodles are called bánh phở khô, sợi phở khô or for short, phở khô.
+In North America, the semi-dried pho noodles are labeled on the packaging as bánh phở tươi (fresh pho noodles).

-The pho noodle are usually medium-width, however, people from different region of Vietnam will prefer different widths.
+Pho noodles are usually medium-wide; however, people from different regions of Vietnam prefer different widths.

 Broth

-The soup for beef phở is generally made by simmering beef bones, oxtails, flank steak, charred onion, charred ginger and spices.
+The soup for beef phở is generally made by simmering beef bones, oxtails, flank steak, charred onion, charred ginger, and spices.
 For a more intense flavor, the bones may still have beef on them.
 Chicken bones also work and produce a similar broth.
-Seasonings can include Saigon cinnamon or other kinds of cinnamon as alternatives (may use usually in stick form, sometimes in powder form in pho restaurant franchises overseas), star anise, roasted ginger, roasted onion, black cardamom, coriander seed, fennel seed, and clove.
+Seasonings can include Saigon cinnamon or other kinds of cinnamon as alternatives (may be used usually in stick form, sometimes in powder form in pho restaurant franchises overseas), star anise, roasted ginger, roasted onion, black cardamom, coriander seed, fennel seed, and clove.
 The broth takes several hours to make.
 For chicken phở, only the meat and bones of the chicken are used in place of beef and beef bone.
-The remaining spices remain the same, but the charred ginger can be omitted, since its function in beef phở is to subdue the quite strong smell of beef.
+The remaining spices remain the same, but the charred ginger can be omitted since its function in beef phở is to subdue the quite strong smell of beef.

 The spices, often wrapped in cheesecloth or a soaking bag to prevent them from floating all over the pot, usually contain cloves, star anise, coriander seed, fennel, cinnamon, black cardamom, ginger, and onion.

 Careful cooks often roast ginger and onion over an open fire for about a minute before adding them to the stock, to bring out their full flavor.
 They also skim off all the impurities that float to the top while cooking; this is the key to a clear broth.
 Nước mắm (fish sauce) is added toward the end.

 Garnishes

-The Northern pho is typically served with scallion, onion and cilantro (coriander leaves).
+Different regions have different ways of eating pho that suit their taste and practice.
+The Northern pho is typically served with scallions, onions, and cilantro (coriander leaves).
 The Southern variant also adds Thai basil and bean sprouts.
-Thai chili peppers, lime wedges, fish sauce, chili oil, hot chili sauce (such as Sriracha sauce), pickled garlic (Northern style) or hoisin sauce (Southern style) may be added to taste as accompaniments.
+Thai chili peppers, lime wedges, fish sauce, chili oil, hot chili sauce (such as Sriracha sauce), pickled garlic (Northern style), or hoisin sauce (Southern style) may be added to taste as accompaniments.
+The Central pho is more special.
+On the table, they prepare pickled papaya, and sate sauce.

 Several ingredients not generally served with phở may be ordered by request.
 Extra-fatty broth (nước béo) can be ordered and comes with scallions to sweeten it.
 A popular side dish ordered upon request is hành dấm, or vinegared white onions.